 Health and fitness

 Anyone in normal good health is welcome to join us on this adventure.
 There are no special fitness requirements, although we will be often hiking on shore several times a day.
 We will be living on the ship which is sailing in unfrozen water, and the outside temperatures are often close to freezing.
 We’re not going inland where the temperatures would drop significantly.
 For example if you visit any of the Australian snowfields you’ll have probably been in colder conditions than we’ll usually see.
-And if you want to test out any gear in snow before the trip, the 2015 snow season might be a good time to visit the mountains!

 The ship has a doctor and basic medical facilities on board.
-If you have specific health concerns or dietary requirements the staff at Peregrine will be able to advise you.
+If you have specific health concerns or dietary requirements the staff at Intrepid Travel will be able to advise you.
 There’s also a gym on board if you feel the need to get extra workouts.
 Actually, with the excellent meals provided on these trips it’s not hard to put weight on, so some people like this option.

 Equipment to bring